-To help you spot these trends, an HR dashboard collects the most relevant information – the reports and KPIs you actually care about – and organizes it on one screen.
-This information is visualized through charts, graphs, and meters.
-Presenting the data graphically helps you monitor everything at a glance, and gauge company progress towards goals.
-HR dashboards are typically interactive so you can drill-down when you need more information, as well as customizable to ensure only the information needed to achieve high priority objectives is shown.
+To help you spot these trends, an HR dashboard collects the most relevant information—the reports and KPIs you actually care about—and organizes it on one screen.
+Charts, graphs, and meters visualize this information.
+Presenting the data graphically helps you monitor everything at a glance and gauge company progress towards goals.
+You can interact with HR dashboards to drill down when you need more information, and you can customize dashboards to see only high-priority objectives.

 What makes a good HR dashboard?

-HR dashboards are useful for analyze performance and identifying areas for improvement in an organization.
+HR dashboards are useful for analyzing performance and identifying areas for improvement in an organization.
 They’re not only important to HR managers, but for C-level executives as well.
-Decision makers ensure that company strategy is aligned from executive, to managerial, to individual goals.
+Decision makers ensure that company strategy is aligned from executive to managerial to individual goals.
 Executives and HR leaders must work together to identify the data they need in order to take action.
 Then you can collect and monitor that data to keep workforce performance aligned with organizational objectives.

 A good HR dashboard will provide a concise and intuitive display of clear key performance indicators.
 Below are a few tips to consider when customizing or creating an HR dashboard:

-2. Only measure meaningful data.
-Data is most valuable when it’s actionable.
+- Only measure meaningful data.
+The most valuable data is actionable.
 The goal is to monitor metrics which can be linked to a future course of action.
 Let’s say HR needs to meet aggressive hiring deadlines due to the company’s rapid growth.
 If your all of your top performing employees were found through LinkedIn ads, then should you spend time and money sourcing new candidates at job fairs?
 Only monitor data from which you can glean insights for decisions.

-Let’s use employee retention as an example — it’s a huge challenge for most businesses.
+Let’s use employee retention as an example—it’s a huge challenge for most businesses.
 But simply monitoring the annual or monthly turnover rate provides no context.
-To gain insight into underlying causes, you must segment the voluntary turnover rate into multiple categories, such as retirement vs. non-retirement, department or manager, skill level, age, etc..
-Are you losing Millennial employees?
+To gain insight into underlying causes, you must segment the voluntary turnover rate into multiple categories, such as retirement versus non-retirement, department or manager, skill level, age, etc..
+Are you losing millennial employees?
 Are workers leaving due to their relationship with a manager?
 Go beyond basic metrics to find the story.

 Remember, a dashboard is a means to an end.
-Monitoring data alone won’t revolutionize a company; results come from taking action.
+Monitoring data alone won’t revolutionize a company; taking action will.
 If your HR dashboard isn’t driving informed decisions and strategies, then modify it until it does.
 Continual advantage comes from continual improvement.

 Examples of HR dashboards